isand3r/openOBD/README.md

 # openOBD
-An open source (Hardware+software) OBD reader and sensor device for vehicle data collection.
+An open source (Hardware+software) OBD reader and sensor device based on the [raspberrypi 0](https://www.raspberrypi.org/blog/raspberry-pi-zero) for vehicle telemtry.

 ## Tests
 Tests can be run with `python3 -m pytest`